 If you’re interested in more details, drop me a line and I can email my résumé.

-I’m a 32-year-old guy, living in Santa Clara with my wife and daughter.
+I’m a 32-year-old guy, living in California with my wife and daughter.
 We’re originally from Haifa, Israel.

 I’m fluent in Hebrew, Russian and English, and speak passable Spanish (though my reading comprehension is much better – I can read books and the internet almost freely).
 I’m also trying to learn Arabic (so far the spoken Levantine dialect).